troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 ## Period and frequency

 When an object is moving around in a circle, it will typically complete more than one revolution.
-If the object is going around the circle with a constant speed, we call the motion ``uniform circular motion'', and we can define the **period and frequency** of the motion.
+If the object is going around the circle with a constant speed, we call the motion "uniform circular motion", and we can define the **period and frequency** of the motion.

 The period, $T$, is defined to be the time that it takes to complete one revolution around the circle.
 If the object has constant angular speed $\omega$, we can find the time, $T$, that it takes to complete one full revolution, from $\theta=0$ to $\theta=2\pi$:
 ```{math}